googlemaps-samples/maps-sdk-for-ios-samples/README.md

 ## GoogleMaps

-The `GoogleMaps` sub-directory contains the sample code that is downloaded when you run `pod try GoogleMaps`.
+The `GoogleMaps` and `GoogleMaps-Swift` sub-directory contains the sample code that is downloaded when you run `pod try GoogleMaps`.
 To use this project:

 ```